 People in supported living have the same rights as everybody else to meet and visit other people, and the same responsibilities for their own and other people’s safety.
 However, the situation in supported living can be more complicated.
 People in supported living receive care and support, without which they may not be able to live independently.
 Some people may have a reduced capacity to make their own decisions and other people may have responsibility for taking decisions in their best interests.

 Supported living often provides accommodation for a number of individuals together, each with their own tenancy.
-However, the type of accommodation varies: people may live in a shared house with shared facilities (such as a toilet, bathroom, living room or kitchen) or in separate flats with communal areas.
-These are known as a ‘house in multiple occupation’ (HMO).
-Each household within a HMO can form an extended household with one other household, either with a household outside of the HMO or another household within the HMO.
+However, the type of accommodation varies: people may live in a shared house with shared facilities (such as a toilet, washing, dining or cooking facilities) or in separate flats with communal areas.
+Under Alert Level 4 regulations, extended households are not permitted but single adult households may join with one other household to form a support bubble.
+Each single adult household living in supported living accommodation can form a support bubble with one other household, either with a household outside of the shared accommodation or another household within the shared accommodation.

 Rights and responsibilities

 It is essential that people have voice and control over their care and well-being.
 Professionals must ensure that tenants in supported living and, when appropriate, their families and carers, are engaged in assessing any risks as a result of coronavirus, and that any risk assessment is proportionate.
 Where issues of mental capacity are engaged, whilst considering a public body’s responsibility to keep people safe, it is imperative also to consider people’s individual rights and protections, including under the Human Rights Act 1998 and Equalities Act 2010.